Zerohazard8x/2lazy4gist/AI.md

 **_General task_**

 ```
-Please perform the following task.
-If you are confused, please consult the following guidelines.
+Please devise a strategy to perform the following task, in accordance with the guidelines below said task.
 You can also respond as many times as you want without my input.

 Task:

 Do's:
 1. If necessary, prioritize word-for-word citations over inferences
-2. Explain and give your response as a whole a rating out of 100, with at least one criticism.
-Use your ability to "tell me what you think."

 Don'ts:
 1. If necessary, avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media